Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 Description

 As pre-production environments are loaded with new versions of your software, you want to make sure that it works with real-life data.
 Often times, this leads to copying and (best-case) pseudonymizing real data.
-While this approach comes with a few conveniences, there is often a confidentiality and/or privacy risk involved when not properly hiding the true identity of the data subjects.
+While this approach has a few conveniences, there is often a confidentiality and/or privacy risk involved when not properly hiding the true identity of the data subjects.
 Well-executed anonymization/pseudonymization is not easy and this session aims to underscore the how, what and why of that process.
 We also explore synthesizing test data sets through the use of Artificial Intelligence to avoid having to use real data altogether.

 Target Audience